rahuljoy16/Starbucks-Landing-Page/README.md

-# Starbucks-Landing-Page
+## General Info
-This is the Starbucks Landing Page with various drinks to choose from
+This is the Starbucks Landing Page with various drinks to choose from, made using HTML CSS & JavaScript